Lego Star Wars: The Force Awakens

 Lego Star Wars: The Force Awakens is a 2016 Lego-themed action-adventure game developed by TT Fusion.
 It is the fifth entry in TT Games' Lego Star Wars series of video games and adapts the events of the 2015 film Star Wars: The Force Awakens.
 Under license from Lucasfilm, the game was released by Warner Bros.
 Interactive Entertainment for Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Windows, Xbox 360, and Xbox One, on 28 June 2016, and for Android, and iOS, on 28 July 2016.
 The game was ported and released by Feral Interactive for OS X on 30 June 2016.
+It was the final Lego game released for PS3, Xbox 360, and Wii U; in addition, its portable version was not only the last Lego release for the 3DS and Vita, but the last portable counterpart developed for any TT-developed Lego title.

 In addition to adapting The Force Awakens, the game includes content which covers the period between Return of the Jedi, serving as the game's prologue, and the film.
 Additional levels and characters, some of them based on other Star Wars films and television series, were released as downloadable content.